Public Liability Insurance for F&B Businesses in Malaysia: Restaurants, Cafes, and Cloud Kitchens

 - You serve alcohol (higher liability risk for injury claims)

-Common Mistakes F&B Owners Make with Public Liability Insurance
+Common Mistakes F&B Owners Make

 We see these mistakes repeatedly across Malaysian F&B businesses.
 Each one can leave you exposed when a claim happens.